Ultrawipf/OpenFFBoard_wiki/Setting-up-target-projects.md

 Some constants and defines to be set in the target headers.

 Also take good care of the flash/ram linker settings for the eeprom emulation.
 Look at the official targets for examples.

+Important settings:

+FreeRTOS tick function: enable "USE_TICK_HOOK" for freertos and delete the function `vApplicationTickHook` inside freertos.c that gets generated.
+The default task creates the mainclass.
+So it needs to have enough memory for that.